 When FACS receive information about a child or young person who may have been significantly harmed or injured, or is at risk of significant harm, we make decisions about how to assess or investigate the report.

-Where a serious crime against a child or young person has been alleged, the Joint Investigative Response Team (JIRT) investigates.
-JIRT is comprised of FACS, NSW Police and NSW Health.
+Where a serious crime against a child or young person has been alleged, the Joint Child Protection Response (JCPR) Program investigates.
+JCPR is comprised of FACS, NSW Police and NSW Health.

 Where a child has been reported, it is against the law for FACS to delete or destroy records.
 These records are kept in permanent storage.
 The law says FACS must limit access to all personal records to authorised staff only.